MehdiKhiatiDS/MehdiKhiatiDS.github.io/_posts/2021-04-24-Churn-Predictions.md

 ---
 layout: post
 title: Churn Predictions a 97%!
-subtitle: How can Precision and Recall be used in Marketing Mix Modeling...
-Read to find out...
+subtitle: A take on how Precision and Recall can be used in Marketing Mix Modeling...

 ---
 #### Features preprocess: